ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 # GRC Professional's Guide to Amazon Managed Grafana for cATO Dashboard

 Welcome, GRC professional!
-After 20+ years in governance, risk, and compliance, I've learned that effective visualization of compliance data is crucial for maintaining a strong security posture.
-This guide will walk you through setting up Amazon Managed Grafana to create compelling visualizations of your Security Hub findings that will help you demonstrate compliance, track remediation efforts, and communicate risk effectively to stakeholders.
+This guide will help you create compelling visualizations of your Security Hub findings that will help you demonstrate compliance, track remediation efforts, and communicate risk effectively to stakeholders.

+> **Note:** This guide assumes you have already completed the setup steps in the [Deployment Guide](deployment_guide.md), including creating your Grafana workspace and connecting it to your Athena data source.

 ## Why Grafana Will Transform Your GRC Program

-In my early days as a compliance officer, we'd manually compile security findings into static reports that were outdated the moment we sent them.
-Grafana changes everything for GRC professionals:

 1. **Compliance Visualization at Scale** - You'll have access to visualization types that make complex compliance data immediately understandable.
 Heat maps, gauges, and geo maps will help executives quickly grasp your compliance posture.